Kilarin/beanstalk/ReadMe.md

 BUT, if the random number is between 6 and 8, the value then is "2;5" this means roll a number between 2 and 5.
 So the beanstalk will have anywhere between 2 and 5 stems.
 And if the random number rolled was 9, then the value is "1;8" and that means roll a number between 1 and 8.
 So overall, the vast majority of beanstalks will have 3 stems.
 A few will have 2,4, or 5.
 And very rarely some beanstalks will have 1,6,7 or 8.

-There are more details in how to setup the [beanstalk-values.conf](beanstalk-values.conf) file in the file itself.
+There are more details in how to setup the [beanstalk_values.conf](beanstalk_values.conf) file in the file itself.

 There are a LOT of variables that go into making up a beanstalk, This graphic is an attempt to explain how the different variables control the shape of the beanstalk:

 ![Beanstalk Variables](https://i.imgur.com/UVPEXIe.jpg)

-beanstalk-values.conf sets up how many beanstalks there are on each level, what altitude the beanstalks for that level start at, how high they go, and what the possible range of values for beanstalks are on that level.
+beanstalk_values.conf sets up how many beanstalks there are on each level, what altitude the beanstalks for that level start at, how high they go, and what the possible range of values for beanstalks are on that level.
 The beanstalks locations and actual values will all be determined when the world is first created and written to the world folder as beanstalks.
 This file can be edited after world generation if you wanted to move the beanstalks around or change their values.  (this would NOT, of course, affect any already generated chunks)

-With the values currently in the example beanstalk-values.conf file, there are many, MANY possible beanstalk configurations.
+With the values currently in the example beanstalk_values.conf file, there are many, MANY possible beanstalk configurations.
 You can expect every beanstalk in your world to look a bit, or a LOT different from every other beanstalk.

 The way I have it currently set up, there will be 16 beanstalks randomly distributed in level 1, 2, and 3 (y=0, y=6000, and y=11000).
 They will be evenly (but randomly) distributed in a 4x4 grid.
 This means there is one (and only one) beanstalk in a map area 16,000 nodes on a side.
 Finding a beanstalk will be difficult, and a very important event.